 Resources From PositivePsychology.com

 Our website provides several resources that your clients can use if they have recently experienced a loss or need help to deal with grief.
-The Positive Psychology Toolkit has several activities that are aimed at helping your clients cope with grief.
+The Positive Psychology Toolkit© has several activities that are aimed at helping your clients cope with grief.

 One of the most impactful activities is entitled Journaling Through Grief in 40 Days.
-This activity provides your clients with structured prompts to help make journaling more consistent.
+The activity provides your clients with structured prompts to help make journaling more consistent.
 By the end of this exercise, clients will have an extensive collection of journal entries that they can further reflect on in therapy or to help facilitate personal growth in the grieving process.

 The Life Certificate exercise gives individuals the opportunity to reflect on the positive qualities of the person who died.
 It also gives them the opportunity to immortalize their accomplishments, as they can write down the things that were most important to them about the deceased.

-We have compiled an article specifically to help kids cope with grief that contains a selection of six books and a number of helpful tips.
+In addition, we have compiled an article specifically to help kids cope with grief that contains a selection of six books and a number of helpful tips.